slizb/beautiful-jekyll/_posts/2018-03-19-word-vectors.md

 ---
 layout: post
 title: I Love, Love, Love Word Vectors!
-subtitle: A display of the elegant simplicity of word vectors, and how to use them
+subtitle: A simple introduction to word vectors, and how to use them
 image: /img/posts/word_vectors/vectors.png
 tags:
   - natural language processing
 published: true
 ---
-# [THIS POST IS IN ACTIVE DEVELOPMENT.
-PLEASE DO NOT SHARE]

 #### *What is this about?*
 In this post, I walk through a typical workflow using word vectors to analyze unstructured text documents.
 I also show how a dimensionality reduction technique like TSNE can be leveraged to visualize patterns in the vector space.